Solo Diners Eat Out Week

 It just so happens that there are thousands of people out there who agree, and they get a holiday all to themselves to prove it!

 Solo Diner’s Eat Out week is an opportunity to try that new restaurant, enjoy an old favorite, or just take a little time to finally get to pick where you go to eat all on your own.

 For a long time people thought that eating out alone was something that only the truly desperate would do.
 Then came along Solo Diner’s Eat Out week to show that there are huge advantages to going out to have a delicious meal all by yourself.

-Solo Diner’s Eat Out Week has been being celebrated by Amanda Cohen, world-renowned NYC chef, at her restaurant Dirt Candy.
+Solo Diner’s Eat Out Week has been celebrated by Amanda Cohen, world-renowned NYC chef, at her restaurant Dirt Candy.
 During this week she provides great options for those dining out alone on the week of Valentine’s Day to ensure that those going solo aren’t punished for choosing a freer lifestyle.

 From there the tradition has caught on in other restaurants, with more and more ‘Solo Diner’s Eat Out Week’ celebrations coming to restaurants everywhere.